rubrikinc/terraform-aws-rubrik-cloudon/README.md

 Terraform module that adds Cloud Compute Settings to an existing archive location.
 The following steps are completed by the module:

 - Create a new IAM Role with the correct permissions for CloudOn to use the AWS VMImport service.
+- Create a new Security Group to allow the Rubrik Cluster to talk to the Rubrik Storm instances.

 ## Documentation